MicrosoftDocs/well-architected/well-architected/saas-isv/identity-access.md

  >
  > For example, a solution might be affordable for 500 users but unsustainable for 5 million.
 If it requires minimal setup, is user-friendly, and easy to migrate from, it could still be the right choice until scaling costs justify switching to a different solution.

 - **Research the identity provider capabilities thoroughly**.
-Make sure the identity solution matches your list of required features.Even if complex scenarios like federated identity aren't needed now, consider future needs.
+Make sure the identity solution matches your list of required features.
+Even if complex scenarios like federated identity aren't needed now, consider future needs.
 For B2B SaaS solutions, federated identity will likely be necessary eventually.

 - **Factor in management overhead**: Different identity providers require varying levels of management overhead.
 Well-known IDaaS solutions usually have less overhead because they handle hosting, maintenance, and security.
 However, the additional overhead of an open-source solution might be worthwhile if it better fits your needs.